 - Add everything else on top, then mix to a smooth very thick paste.

 - The trick is to add just enough milk as to not make it too runny.
 It’s best to add less in the beginning and slowly add more as you need it.
-You’re going for a pudding texture not a milkshake (though, if you prefer a milkshake then be my guest, but I always think the thick pudding version seems to fill you up for longer).
+You’re going for a pudding texture, not a milkshake (though, if you prefer a milkshake then be our guest, but we always think the thick pudding version seems to fill you up for longer).

 4. QUINOA PORRIDGE

-For the purpose of this post I will give you my cinnamon, sultana and banana version, but you can also add blueberries, strawberries and even cacao with dark chocolate chips for an awesome chocolate treat.
+For the purpose of this post, we will give you our cinnamon, sultana and banana version.
+But, you can also add blueberries, strawberries and even cacao with dark chocolate chips for an awesome chocolate treat.